-- 1 "Pre-submission" consultation on draft plan by Parish Council - This is the stage we've now reached.
-The plan has to be widely consulted on for a minimum of six weeks allowing residents, businesses, landowners and a range of government bodies and service providers to comment on the Draft Plan. - 2 Submission of draft Plan to West Suffolk Council
+- 1 "Pre-submission" consultation on draft plan by Parish Council - This was carried out over a period of just over seven weeks from November to December 2023, allowing residents, businesses, landowners and a range of government bodies and service providers to comment on the Draft Plan - 2 Submission of draft Plan to West Suffolk Council

-All comments received at the "pre-submission" consultation will be considered and reviewed and any necessary amendments to the Plan will be made.
-The Plan, together with supporting documents will then be submitted to West Suffolk Council
+All comments received at the "pre-submission" consultation were considered and reviewed and any necessary amendments to the Plan have been made.
+The Plan, together with supporting documents, has now been submitted to West Suffolk Council.

-- 3 "Submission" consultation on draft Plan by West Suffolk Council - A further period of public consultation lasting a minimum of six weeks. - 4 Independent examination of draft Plan
+- 3 "Submission" consultation on draft Plan by West Suffolk Council - This is the stage that the Plan has now reached.
+It provides a further opportunity to comment on the Plan, as amended, prior to it going before an Independent Neighbourhood Plan Examiner. - 4 Independent examination of draft Plan